ss-sucha/MiniFirewall/README.md

 # MiniFirewall
 ## Introduction
-Mini Firewall is a simple Firewall system for Linux operating system.
+MiniFirewall is a simple Firewall system for Linux operating system.
 It employs an exact-match algorithm to filter TCP and UDP packets according to user-specified rules.

-Mini Firewall is composed of a user-space program `mfw` and a kernel-space module `mfw_module`.
+MiniFirewall is composed of a user-space program `mfw` and a kernel-space module `mfw_module`.
 Communications between user space and kernel space go through a (charactor) device file `mfw_file`.
 Using `mfw` command, a user can specify filtering rules, which consist of some of the following fields:
 * Direction: inbound, outbound
 * Source: IP address, subnet mask, port number
 * Destination: IP address, subnet mask, port number
 * Protocol number: TCP(6), UDP(17)

 Each created rule is sent to and stored in `mfw_module` module.
-The module utilizes Netfilter to compare every packets with user-specified rules.
-When packet fields exactly matches one of the rules, the packat is dropped (filtered).
+The module utilizes 'netfilter' to compare every packets with user-specified rules.
+When packet's fields matches one of the rules, the packat is dropped (filtered).

 ## Installation
-The user-space program `mfw` and the kernel-space module `mfw_module` can be constructed by executing:
+The user-space program `mfw` and the kernel-space module `mfw_module` can be compiled by executing:
 ```
 $ make
 ```